Participants and Billing

 You need to notify ADCES of any major changes in your program within 30 days of the change.

 Data and Reporting

-Make sure you are collecting the required data to report to your stakeholders at your 6 month meeting and to submit on your Annual Status Report (ASR) This includes a minimum of behavioral goal aggregate data, clinical outcomes aggregate data and CQI project results/data to date.
+Make sure you are collecting the required data to report and submit on your Annual Status Report (ASR) This includes a minimum of behavioral goal aggregate data, clinical outcomes aggregate data and CQI project results/data to date.

 Make sure you have data to submit for your Annual Status report by the due date.
 In years 1-3 of accreditation, you can submit 30 days before or up to 30 days after your accreditation date (date on your certificate).
 In year 4, you must submit your ASR at least 30 days before your accreditation expiration date and then proceed with submitting a reaccreditation application.
 Your ASR is considered late if not submitted at least one week before your expiration date.
 You may request an extension by emailing email@example.com.
 Find information about your annual status report.

 Your curriculum and community resource list should be reviewed and updated annually.
 Your stakeholders can help you identify areas that need updating and suggest new community resources to add to your list for ongoing support.

 You may want to review DEAP policies annually so you are up to date, as they may occasionally change.
 These are policies that outline how ADCES implements procedures that may affect your status, so you want to be familiar with them.